Changes in your family situation

 You are co-parenting

-If your child lives with you and your ex-partner in turn, you may be ‘co-parenting’.
+If your child lives with you and your ex-partner in turn, you may be ‘co-parenting ’.
 This will be the case if:

 • you are both responsible for looking after and supporting your child, and

-• the child lives with each parent for a more or less equal amount of time, and
+• the child lives with each parent for a more or less an equal amount of time, and

 • you share the cost of raising your child and you both pay roughly the same, and